-Hemp is rapidly growing in mainstream popularity as more people discover its wide-ranging benefits.
+It's a compound that is rapidly growing in mainstream popularity as more people discover its wide-ranging benefits, but exactly what is Hemp?
 Products made from Hemp are making an appearance in many different markets.
 Hemp seeds are sprinkled over smoothie bowls, Hemp oils are found in medicine cabinets across the country, and Hemp fibers are being transformed into beautiful adornments.
 The incredible versatility and medicinal benefits of the Hemp plant make it a genuinely remarkable product of the Earth.

 What is Hemp?

 Hemp, also known as Industrial Hemp, is a variety of Cannabis sativa.
 Hemp has a reputation of being incredibly easy to grow, and it is cultivated in countries around the world.
 The plant is also known for its strong fibers which can benefit a variety of industries including the auto, clothing and home building industries.
 Hemp has tall, fibrous stalks and thin leaves that grow in a palmate shape.
 They also produce flowers and seeds, which are also highly useful as resources.

 While historically cultivated for its durable fibers, Hemp is also an essential resource in the health industry.
 Hemp is also rich with compounds called “cannabinoids” which can have positive effects on the body and mind.
 Humans and many animals have Endocannabinoid systems which are comprised of cannabinoid receptors.
 These receptors respond to external sources of cannabinoids, like those from the Hemp plant, to help promote positive health.
 The Endocannabinoid system is responsible for regulating functions like sleep, mood, immune response, temperature, pain sensation and more.
 The medicinal benefits of the cannabinoids found in Hemp have started becoming more popular and recognized in recent years.